Kvalifik/how-we-work/how-our-infrastructure-works.md

 CI always uses the `.env.ci` file as an env file.
 If CI fails, you should probably not merge your branch into staging before fixing the issue.

 Our CD flows usually handles building the application, pushing images to Google Container Registry and performing changes to the infrastructure by running terraform.
+Regular environment variables are usually declared in the CD file, since they often are dependant on the environment on which they are running in.
+Application secrets are still declared in Google Secret Manager and need not to be declared in the CD file.
 Github actions usually depends on [Github Secrets](#Github-Secrets) to run.

 ## Github Secrets